 AT HARRISLAW, WE HAVE WORKED ON HUNDREDS OF H-1Bs

-- theoretical and practical application of a body of highly specialized knowledge; and
+- Theoretical and practical application of a body of highly specialized knowledge; and

-- attainment of a bachelor’s or higher degree in the specific specialty (or its equivalent) as a minimum for entry into the occupation in the United States.
+- Attainment of a bachelor’s or higher degree in the specific specialty (or its equivalent) as a minimum for entry into the occupation in the United States.

-“Specialty occupations.”
 Applicants seeking to perform services in a specialty occupation must establish that they have the qualifications to undertake the services required for that specialty occupation.
 At a minimum, a person in a specialty occupation must document that he or she has full state licensure to practice in the occupation, if such licensure is required to practice.
 The foreigner must also establish that he or she has completed the degree required as the minimum standard for entry into the occupation in the United States, or has experience in the specialty equivalent to the completion of such degree and recognition of expertise in the specialty through progressively responsible positions in the occupation.
 Foreign medical graduates seeking admission to engage in direct patient care and health care workers (other than physicians) must meet certain additional requirements to be eligible for H-1B status.

-A. Procedural requirements
+A. Procedural Requirements

 1. U.S. Employer